-In September 1897, George Smith, a 25-year old London taxi driver, becomes the first person to be arrested for drink driving, and after pleading guilty he was fined 25 shillings.
+In September 1897, George Smith, a 25-year-old London taxi driver, became the first person to be arrested for drunk driving, and after pleading guilty, he was fined 25 shillings.

 By 1925, as the motor car had begun to edge the horse-drawn carriage off the road, the criminal justice act made it an offence to be drunk in charge of any mechanically propelled vehicle on any highway or public place.
 However, this was still a matter of judgment; in 1962, the Road Traffic Act – known as The Marples Act, after Ernest Marples, the then Minister of Transport – meant that blood, urine or breath tests could be carried out on drivers for alcohol analysis.